vitek-karas/binder-playground/docs/dynamic-component-loading.md

 ## Problem statement
 .NET Core runtime has only limited support for dynamically loading assemblies which have additional dependencies or possibly collide with the app in any way.
 Out of the box only these scenarios really work:
-* Assemblies which have no additional dependencies other than those find in the app itself (`Assembly.Load` and `Assembly.LoadFrom`)
+* Assemblies which have no additional dependencies other than those found in the app itself (`Assembly.Load`)
 * Assemblies which have additional dependencies in the same folder and which don't collide with anything in the app itself (`Assembly.LoadFrom`)
 * Loading a single assembly in full isolation (from the app), but all its dependencies must come from the app (`Assembly.LoadFile`)